stevnw/flashcards/README.md

 Frequency doesn't really matter - it was just apart of the dataset I used from: http://frequencylists.blogspot.com/2016/08/5000-polish-sentences-sorted-from.html

-You will need to change the echo commands to better suit your language.
+You will need to update the config.txt for any new language.
+Rhvoice is quite limited, so I would suggest Pico2wave as an alternative.

-<pre> echo '{sentences[currentIndex].polish}' | /snap/bin/rhvoice.test -p alicja </pre>